-I am a doctoral student in the Network Systems Laboratory (NSLab) at KTH Royal Institute of Technology and I am doing research under the supervision of Professor Dejan Kostic and Professor Gerald Q. Maguire Jr. I have received my B.Sc. in Electrical Engineering (Electronics) from Sharif University of Technology, Tehran, Iran, and my M.Sc. in Electrical Engineering (Digital Electronic Systems) from Amirkabir University of Technology, Tehran, Iran.
+I am a researcher in the Network Systems Laboratory (NSLab) at KTH Royal Institute of Technology.
+I completed my doctoral studies in the same group under the supervision of Professor Dejan Kostic and Professor Gerald Q. Maguire Jr. I have received my B.Sc. in Electrical Engineering (Electronics) from Sharif University of Technology, Tehran, Iran, and my M.Sc. in Electrical Engineering (Digital Electronic Systems) from Amirkabir University of Technology, Tehran, Iran.

 My research interests include computer networks and networked systems.
-During my doctoral studies, I am trying to improve the performance of Network Function Virtualization (NFV) service chains by using low-level optimization techniques.
+During my doctoral studies, I improved the performance of Network Function Virtualization (NFV) service chains by using low-level optimization techniques.
 You can read more in my licentiate thesis & doctoral dissertation, and watch the following video made by KTH.
 To read the highlight of my research in Swedish, please check the Framtidens Forskning's article called "Optimerar cacheminnet för snabbare internettjänster".

 We study the current implementation of Direct Cache Access (DCA) in Intel processors, called Data Direct I/O (DDIO) technology.
-Our paper shows that it is important to understand the details of DDIO and to tune/optimize it appropriately for a given Internet service to achieve high-performance, especially with the introduction of multi-hundred-gigabit networks.
+Our paper shows that it is important to understand the details of DDIO and to tune/optimize it appropriately for given Internet service to achieve high performance, especially with the introduction of multi-hundred-gigabit networks.
 A preliminary version of this paper has been presented in the EuroSys'20 poster session.
 Please follow the links for the ATC'20 paper materials (i.e., paper +slides +video) and the EuroSys'20 poster materials (i.e., extended abstract +poster +video teaser).

 We present PacketMill, a system for optimizing software packet processing, which (i) introduces a new model to efficiently manage packet metadata and (ii) employs code-optimization techniques to better utilize commodity hardware.
 PacketMill grinds the whole packet processing stack, from the high-level network function configuration file to the low-level userspace network (specifically DPDK) drivers, to mitigate inefficiencies and produce a customized binary for a given network function.
-Our evaluation results show that PacketMill increases throughput (up to 36.4 Gbps - 70%) & reduces latency (up to 101 us - 28%) and enables nontrivial packet processing (e.g., router) at ≈100 Gbps, when new packets arrive >10× faster than main memory access times, while using only one processing core.
-Please follow the links for the ASPLOS'21 extended abstract, paper, slides, and the video with English/Farsi/French subtitles.
-This work has been featured in Ericsson Blog.
+Our evaluation results show that PacketMill increases throughput (up to 36.4 Gbps - 70%) & reduces latency (up to 101 us - 28%) and enables nontrivial packet processing (e.g., router) at ≈100 Gbps, when new packets arrive >10× faster than main memory access times while using only one processing core.
+Please follow the links for the ASPLOS'21 extended abstract, paper, slides, and video with English/Farsi/French subtitles.
+This work has been featured in the Ericsson Blog and on Twitter.

 In my free time, I play piano and bass guitar.
 I am also trying to teach myself to compose minimal music, check my SoundCloud playlist.